tariusagi/productivity-tips/tmux/README.md

 Some program doesn't support live text select by mouse.
 In that case, activate copy mode before selecting text.

+*NOTE: the copied text work within its `tmux` session only.
+It can't be pasted into anywhere else, for example Windows' Notepad or not-a-tmux shell.*
 ## Select text with keyboard
 First, activate copy mode.
 Then use arrow keys to move to the start of the desired text, press `Space` to start selecting (a yellow highlight will be shown), then move the cursor to expand the selection and finally press `Enter` to copy the selected text into `tmux`'s clipboard and also deactivate the copy mode.

 `vi` key scheme can also be used, such as `h j k l w b` for movement.

+*NOTE: the copied text work within its `tmux` session only.
+It can't be pasted into anywhere else, for example Windows' Notepad or not-a-tmux shell.*

 ## Paste the copied text
 To paste the copied text, press `Prefix ]`, and the text will be pasted into the current cursor position.